 He made the move to Sheffield Wednesday before moving onto Preston North End but fell to the bottom of the pile when Alex Neil was appointed.

-He now finds himself on loan at second-tier Dutch side MVV Maastricht.
+He now finds himself at second-tier Dutch side MVV Maastricht.
 No, we’ve never heard of them either.